Rob-Rychs/30-seconds-of-code-texteditorsnippets/README.md

 Make sure you ⭐️ the original repo [here](https://github.com/Chalarangelo/30-seconds-of-code)!

-The files in this repo contain the **30-seconds-of-code** Snippets as of December 30th, 2017's release.
+The files in this repo contain the **30-seconds-of-code** Snippets as of February 1st, 2018's release.
 The project is still under active development and not all the snippets contained herein are production ready. *You've been warned*.

 ## How to import the snippets